mrocklin/blog/_posts/work/2020-11-06-technical-lead.md

     professionalism, and also understand the non-technical needs of others.
     They need to understand why the work that they do is important to people.

--   **Listen, and have no ego:** because of this, tech leads need to listen, and have very little ego when it comes to technical work (I personally need to work on this).
+-   **Listen, and avoid ego:** because of this, tech leads need to listen, and have very little ego when it comes to technical work (I personally need to work on this).